kivikakk/vyxos/README.md

 The default args are also really helpful — I almost never remember to include `-L` or `--keep-going` until a long build has failed and I wish I already had.

-The really nice thing about using Fish everywhere, too, is that these aliases all support tab-completion correctly, including the `--vyx` options.
+The really nice thing about using Fish everywhere, too, is that `vyxnix` and aliases using it all support tab-completion correctly, including the `--vyx` options.
 If they didn't, I'd want to use them a lot less, and keep forgetting the exact `--vyx` options since they're so rarely wanted.

 [sops-nix]: https://github.com/Mic92/sops-nix